weipin/jewzruxin/README.md

 }
 ```

 Call the method `cancel` of `HTTPCycle` to cancel the request.
 The argument `explicitly` indicates if the request is cancelled explicitly.
 The `explicitly` here is a user interface concept: whether or not the cancelling is issued by user.
 If `explicitly` is true, the closure `completionHandler` won't be called at the moment a connection is cancelled and it's your responsibility to perform the necessary actions "explicitly".

-For "implicitly" cancelling, examine the argument `error` in the closure `completionHandler`:
+To handle "implicitly" cancelling, you examine the argument `error` in the closure `completionHandler`:
 ```
 let cycle = try?
 HTTPCycle.get("http://jewzrux.in/core/playground/hello/") {
     (cycle, error) in